ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Interpreting the Plots
 """"""""""""""""""""""""

-CAPE measures appear on the plots in color and range in value from 100-5000 Joules per kilogram (J/kg) with lower values represented by cool colors and higher values represented by warm colors.
-In general, values of approximately 1000 J/kg can lead to severe thunderstorms, although this is dependent on season and location.
+CAPE measures are represented on the plots using color.
+They range in value from 100-5000 Joules per kilogram (J/kg).
+Lower values are represented by cool colors and higher values are represented by warm colors.
+In general, values of approximately 1000+ J/kg can lead to severe thunderstorms, although this is also dependent on season and location.

 CIN measures are displayed on the plots using hatch marks: